Advice > Software engineering

 As a site reliability engineer, troubleshooting will be one of the main aspects of your role.
 If a system fails, it can cost Google millions of dollars per hour.
 It's your job to make sure that doesn't happen or, if it does, fix it as soon as possible.

-Either in the phone interview or onsite you're likely to be given a hypothetical problem around systems troubleshooting and your objective is to effectively and systematically find the root cause.
+You’ll likely get a hypothetical problem around systems troubleshooting, either in the phone or onsite interview.
+Your objective is to effectively and systematically find the root cause.

 • How would you troubleshoot network packets reaching some parts of the network and not others?